Anuragsahoo-IIITG/RC-Warship/README.md

    - Apply motor control logic.
    - Update servos.
    - Trigger gun relay if needed.

-3. If no data is received, maintain the last state (can be improved with a failsafe).
+3. Fail-Safe Behavior
+- If **no packet is received** it reverts to a **default safe state**:
+  - Motors stop.
+  - Servos hold neutral position.
+  - Gun relay remains inactive.

 ---

 ## 🛡️ Safety Features
 - **Current Implementation**
   No explicit failsafe, but the motors only act when new data is received.

-- **Possible Improvement**
-  Add a timeout check (e.g., using `millis()`)—if no packet is received for a few hundred ms, automatically stop motors.

 - **Physical Safety**
   The boat’s thermocol hull ensures buoyancy, making it unsinkable even in case of system failure.